 To become a science technician you need to have a relevant science or technology qualification.

-Some employers require you to have a National Diploma in Science (Level 5 or 6), while others require a Bachelor of Science or a Master's degree in the relevant area of specialisation.
+Some employers require you to have a New Zealand Diploma in Applied Science (Level 5 or 6), while others require a Bachelor of Science or a Master's degree in the relevant area of specialisation.

 A tertiary entrance qualification is required to enter further training.
 Useful subjects include maths, biology, chemistry and physics.